 How to reach

 The ruins of the Donoratico Castle are on a hill in the hinterland of Donoratico.
 Donoratico can be reached following the SS1 Aurelia, the SP16, that crosses the village, toward Rome until the crossroad for Castagneto Carducci.
 After approximately 1 km turn right.
+The road is private, inside the 'La Torre' estate still owned by the Della Gherardesca family, and the castle is not accessible.

 The ruined high Tower of Donoratico dominates a large stretch of the underlying Thyrrenic shoreline and together with the remnants of a double walled curtain, the foundations of the ancient church and the village's buildings recently brought to the light is all that remains of the ancient castle erected here by the Counts Della Gherardesca.
 Since the mid-1100 and for all the Middle Age it was their main stronghold.
 The function of the castle was to defend this part of the coasts from the bloody incursions of the Saracen, the pirates and the enemies of the Pisane Republic first and Florentine then.